opencog/sensory/Architecture.md

 To recap: lambdas and beta-reduction is sufficient to get a Turing-complete system, but leads to awkward notation for daggar-symmetric monoidal categories and linear type systems, where two directions need to be acknowledged.
-For most natural langauge, e.g. English, it is enough to throw away the "symmetric" part of the category, and two directions are still enough.
+For most natural language, e.g. English, it is enough to throw away the "symmetric" part of the category, and two directions are still enough.
 For free-word-order langages (or freer) such as Turkish, Lithuanian, Finnish, etc. it is